We may earn money or products from the companies mentioned in this post.

 I’ve been working so hard over the past few years to get better at this.
 I use to never want to say I was sorry when I did something wrong.
 Now I really make the effort to.
 It’s not always easy but I learned it takes the responsibility off of me.

 If I mess up and then say I’m sorry I’ve done what I can to resolve the situation.
 The other person might forgive me or they might not but I’ve done my part.
 I am only in charge of my actions and can’t control other people.
 As much as I might want to.
 This is usually an issue with family not so much in business.
-It all is a part of living a better life, though.
+It is all is a part of living a more amazing life, though.